 Where Are They Now

-Former Glickman Urological and Kidney Institute Residents reflect on the personal and career impact of their training.
+Former Glickman Urological and Kidney Institute Resident reflects on the personal and career impact of his training.

 Paurush Babbar is a urologist with The Urology Group in Cincinnati, Ohio.
 He specializes in Male Genitourinary Reconstruction, Prosthetics and Men’s Health.
 Paurush grew up in Melbourne, Australia and moved to Atlanta, GA at the age of 14 for high school.
 He then went to Wake Forest University in Winston Salem, NC for his undergraduate studies and stayed on at Wake Forest School of Medicine for medical school.
 Paurush then matched at the Cleveland Clinic for his urology residency.
 It was here under the mentorship of Dr Kenneth Angermeier and Dr Hadley Wood that he cultivated an interest in GU reconstruction and prosthetics.
 He hence decided to complete his fellowship under their tutelage and graduated in 2020.

 “There is no better place to train in my eyes than the Cleveland Clinic.
 I feel extremely fortunate that I was given the opportunity to build lifelong relationships with some of the pre-eminent thought leaders in the field of urology while here at CCF.
 The camaraderie and collegiality between staff, residents, fellows, nurses, APPs and all the support staff is truly unique and allows for an extremely supportive and collaborative work environment.
 The culture of intellectual curiosity, cutting edge innovation and team work fosters a spirit of continued self-improvement.